pteichman/gopheracademy-web/content/advent-2014/backoff.md

 ```

 The backoff policy itself is data only and holds no backoff state,
-allowing safe concurrent use with no need for allocations.
+allowing safe concurrent use and no need for allocations.

 All state, including the connection itself and the attempt counter, is
 held entirely in the retryConn function.
 You can reason about the